-In 2021, Year 10 students will receive support and guidance in selecting the most suitable study pattern for 2022-23.
+In 2023, Year 10 students will receive support and guidance in selecting the most suitable study pattern for 2024-2025.
 Head Teachers at Balmain and Leichhardt Campuses will deliver sessions on course descriptions and make recommendations for all students on the suitability of levels in English and Mathematics.
 In week 4 and 5 students will attend Subject Selection Interviews where College Staff will be available to support students and their families in the decision-making process.
 Students will be required to bring a copy of their most recent school report.
 Specialist staff from TAFE NSW and SBAT will also be available during these times.
 Parents will receive detailed information on booking interview times.

-1.16 ENROLMENT PROCEDURES FOR STUDENTS OUTSIDE SYDNEY SECONDARY COLLEGE
+1.15 ENROLMENT PROCEDURES FOR STUDENTS OUTSIDE SYDNEY SECONDARY COLLEGE

-- There will be a limited number of places available in 2022 for students not presently enrolled at Balmain and Leichhardt Campuses.
+- There will be a limited number of places available in 2024 for students not presently enrolled at Balmain and Leichhardt Campuses.
 Students interested in accessing a place should contact the Enrolment Officer on 9660 5688. - Students will need to submit the Subject Selection Form detailing their proposed subject choices.
 They must also include a cover letter and other documents to support their application.
 A copy of their most recent school report must accompany their application.
-Applicants will be advised before the end of Term 3 if places are available at Blackwattle Bay in 2022, subject to a successful interview. - Students from outside Sydney Secondary College may be placed on a waiting list as there will be limited positions available in Year 11 2022.
+Applicants will be advised before the end of Term 3 if places are available at Blackwattle Bay in 2024, subject to a successful interview. - Students from outside Sydney Secondary College may be placed on a waiting list as there will be limited positions available in Year 11 2024.

-1.17 ENROLMENT PROCEDURES FOR SELECTIVE PLACES AT BLACKWATTLE BAY CAMPUS
+1.16 ENROLMENT PROCEDURES FOR SELECTIVE PLACES AT BLACKWATTLE BAY CAMPUS

-Sydney Secondary College is a partially selective high school which means they have a selective student intake as well as community-based students.
-Applications for entry to selective high schools in Year 11 in 2022 will open on 21 June and close on 24 July.
+Sydney Secondary College is a partially selective high school which means they have a selective student intake as well as communitybased students.
+Applications for entry to selective high schools in Year 11 in 2024 will open in late June and close in late July.

-The downloadable application form is available at https://schoolsequella.det.nsw.edu.au/file/fa2e1086-e72f-4399-8944-5a9cd2e15c96/1/ss-appack-8-12.pdf
+The downloadable application form is available at https:// education.nsw.gov.au/public-schools/selective-high-schools-andopportunity-classes/years-8-to-12/application-process